DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes members used to manipulate a widget.
+This section describes members used to manipulate a UI component.

 ---
 #####See Also#####